 While there are obvious environmental and longer-term economic benefits of installing a turbine or other small scale renewable energy project the initial outlay can be prohibitive.
 Buying a property with a turbine in place allows the new owner to benefit from the energy production without the early up-front costs.
 Someone else having purchased the turbine; undertaken the ground works and installation and negotiated the planning process for you is good news for the bill payer's wallet as well as for their carbon footprint!

-Within easy commuting distance of Glasgow, Lissens Moss Farm by Kilwinning, North Ayrshire is for sale with CKD Galbraith Ayr priced at offers over 360,000.
+Within easy commuting distance of Glasgow, Lissens Moss Farm by Kilwinning, North Ayrshire is for sale with Galbraith Ayr priced at offers over 360,000.